 Moreover, as we expand the scope of our products, we may face additional competition and, in some cases, may find our products in competition with those of our customers, which could cause them to replace our products with competitive offerings.
 If one or more of our competitors were to merge or partner with another of our competitors or our suppliers, the change in the competitive landscape could also adversely affect our ability to compete effectively.
 For example, certain of our competitors have engaged in acquisition activity in 2021 and may continue to do so in the future.
-In addition, some of our competitiors have lower list prices than us, which may be attractive to certain customers even if those products have different or lesser functionality.
-If we are unable to maintain our current pricing due to competitive pressures, our margins will be reduced and our business, results of operations and financial condition would be adversely affected.
+In addition, some of our competitors have lower list prices than us, which may be attractive to certain customers even if those products have different or lesser functionality.
+If we are unable to maintain our current pricing due to competitive pressures, including within an inflationary environment, our margins will be reduced and our business, results of operations and financial condition would be adversely affected.
 In addition, pricing pressures and increased competition generally could result in reduced revenue, reduced margins, increased losses or the failure of our products to achieve or maintain widespread market acceptance, any of which could harm our business, results of operations and financial condition.

-We have a history of losses and we are uncertain about our future profitability.
+We have a history of losses and may not achieve or sustain profitability in the future.

-We have incurred net losses in each year since our inception, including net losses of \$224.1 million, \$491.0 million and \$307.1 million in the nine months ended September 30, 2021 and the years ended December 31, 2020 and 2019, respectively.
-We had an accumulated deficit of \$1.8 billion as of September 30, 2021.
+We have incurred net losses in each year since our inception, including net losses of \$221.6 million, \$949.9 million and \$491.0 million in the three months ended March 31, 2022 and the years ended December 31, 2021 and 2020, respectively.
+We had an accumulated deficit of \$2.3 billion as of March 31, 2022.
+We will need to generate and sustain increased revenue levels, and manage our operating expenses, in future periods to become profitable and, even if we do, we may not be able to maintain or increase our level of profitability.
 We expect to continue to expend substantial financial and other resources on, among other things:

-- · investments in our engineering team, improvements in security and data protection, the development of new products, features and functionality and enhancements to our platform; - sales and marketing, including the continued expansion of our direct sales organization and marketing programs, especially for enterprises and for organizations outside of the United States, and expanding our programs directed at increasing our brand awareness among current and new developers; - expansion of our operations and infrastructure, both domestically and internationally; and - general administration, including legal, accounting and other expenses related to being a public company.
+- investments in our engineering team, improvements in security and data protection, the development of new products, features and functionality and enhancements to our platform; - sales and marketing, including the continued expansion of our direct sales organization and marketing programs, especially for enterprises and for organizations outside of the United States, and expanding our programs directed at increasing our brand awareness among current and new developers; - · expansion of our operations and infrastructure, both domestically and internationally; and - · general administration, including legal, accounting and other expenses related to being a public company.